 Law of the River

-Seven basin states organize League of the Southwest in Salt Lake City to promote Colorado River development
+Seven basin states organize League of the Southwest in Salt Lake City, Utah, to promote Colorado River development.

-The Colorado River Commission is organized at Washington, D.C.
+The Colorado River Commission is organized in Washington, D.C.

 U.S. Supreme Court rules that the doctrine of prior appropriation can be applied between states where each of the states adheres to that doctrine.
 Wyoming v.
 Colorado, 259 U.S. 419.

-California enacts the California Limitation Act, agreeing to limit its use of Colorado River water to 4.4 million acre feet per year
+California enacts the California Limitation Act, agreeing to limit its use of Colorado River water to 4.4 million acre feet (MAF) per year.

 President Hoover declares the Boulder Canyon Project Act to be in effect.